Gozargah/Nabzram/README.md

 A modern GUI application for managing and connecting to **Marzban subscription servers**.
 Built with Python and React, wrapped in a native desktop application using pywebview.

 > **Important**: This app is made specifically for Marzban subscriptions.
-It runs Xray-core and exposes SOCKS/HTTP proxies to your system - **no TUN interface or system-wide proxy configuration** (for now).
+It runs Xray-core and exposes SOCKS/HTTP proxies to your system. **System-wide proxy configuration is now supported** - TUN interface is not yet implemented.

 ![Nabzram](https://img.shields.io/github/v/release/gozargah/nabzram?label=version&color=blue)
 ![Downloads](https://img.shields.io/github/downloads/gozargah/nabzram/total?label=downloads&color=green)